akvus/akv-vim-config/CHEAT_SHEET.md

 gx - in normal mode opens URL under cursor (or file)

-:h command - read help for a command
+:ls - list of open buffers, `+` means the buffer was changed and unsaved :h command - read help for a command
 ```